JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 - [ ] Are there obstacles on the way there and back (cable cars, power lines, air spaces, lee edges)?

 **Start of Speed Section:**
-- [ ] Several thermal trigger attractive for waiting?
+- [ ] Several thermal triggers attractive for waiting?
-- [ ] Large area on the cylinder that is similarly good as the optimised point?
+- [ ] Large area on the cylinder that is as good as the optimized point?
-- [ ] Each approval direction/bearing similar or no meeting of the different groups?
+- [ ] Each approval direction/bearing similar, or no meeting of the different groups?
 - [ ] No ground started race for reaching best point far away from the takeoff?
 - [ ] No >120° turnaround at the SSS and first turnpoint?
 - [ ] Many thermal options after SSS?